freedev/solr-import-export-json/README.md

 # solr-backup-restore-json

-This is a simple command line application able to backup and restore a solr collection to and from a json file.
+This is a simple command line application able to backup/restore a solr collection to/from a json file.

 enjoy :)